 I could never do that.
 I’m tired at the end of the day.
 I’m hungry.
 I need a substantial dinner such as roast chicken with potatoes, vegetables, and butter.
-I honestly cannot imagine sitting down to just a cold green salad.
+I honestly cannot imagine sitting down with just a cold green salad.

 I don’t think I’m different from other women.
 Women get hungry.
 Women need food.

 I’m disturbed by how our culture portrays dieting and low appetite as a desirable trait in a woman.
 When a man has a hearty appetite, it’s a sign of virility and strength.
 Yet, when a woman has a hearty appetite, it’s a character flaw.
 We hear things like: “She eats like a bird,” and that’s supposed to be a good thing.
 I reject that.
 Hunger is normal, natural, and healthy—even for a woman!

 A roast chicken dinner is just one idea.
 You could also have fish and rice, lamb and sweet potato, or any number of yummy combinations.
 The important thing is that you eat all three macronutrients: Protein, fat, and starch.
 You need them for satiety, and you need them for other jobs.
 For example, protein support muscles and signals circadian rhythm.
 Fat delivers fat-soluble nutrients.
 Finally, starch feeds healthy intestinal bacteria, activates thyroid hormone, and promotes relaxation, sleep, and ovulation.

 But wait: Didn’t you read somewhere that you shouldn’t eat potatoes?
 I invite you to forget that.
 Seriously.
 The carbs that are bad for health are sugar (because it causes insulin resistance) and wheat (because it causes inflammation for some people).
 Other starches such as rice, potatoes, and sweet potatoes are good for hormones.